naphane/IPSFoobot/README.md

 ## 1. Functionalities

-This Module uses the Open API from Foobot to retrieve information and data from the Air Sensors asssociated to a specific User account.
+This Module uses the Open API from Foobot to retrieve information and data from the Air Sensors associated to a specific User account.
 When the instance is created, it automatically sets up a Dummy Module Instance for each Air Sensor associated to the account.
 Variables for the sensor measurements are added below each Module.
 The variables are updated by a Script which is copied below the Foobot Module Instance.
 The script is triggered regularly by a timer with the update interval provided in the settings of the Instance.

 The Module supports multiple Foobot Sensors.
 This has however not been tested.
 Feedback is welcome on the [IP-Symcon forum thread](https://www.symcon.de/forum/threads/30622-Foobot-Air-Sensor-Modul) dedicated to this module.